Watch the Avatar: The Way of Water teaser trailer

 Avatar: The Way of Water run time

-The Avatar sequel is rumoured to be 29 minutes longer than its predecessor, with The Hollywood Reporter claiming that Avatar: The Way of the Water will be three hours and 10 minutes long.
+The Avatar sequel is longer than its predecessor, and The Way of the Water is 192 minutes long.

 Avatar: The Way of Water trailer